Professor Jonathan Pitches

-I was appointed to the Chair of Theatre & Performance in the School in 2006, and finished a three and a half year period as Director of Research for PCI in 2014, leading the School's submission for REF 2014.
+I was appointed to the Chair of Theatre & Performance in the School in 2006, and finished a three and a half year period as Director of Research for PCI in 2014, leading the School's submission for REF 2014 and again for 2021.
 I led the Practitioner Processes Research group for nine years and now convene the Performance Training Research Group in the School.
 I very much enjoyed being the first Blended Learning Champion for the faculty (2013-16) and continue to serve on committees and research in the area of Digital learning.

 I am the Deputy Director of the Stanislavsky Research Centre a role which reflects my ongoing interest in performer training, beginning with Russian approaches to actor training and expanding out internationally.
 Although not strictly a practice-led researcher, (my PhD thesis was 100,000 words long!)
 I have always based my research and writing on a deep curiosity and engagement with laboratory training practices and this interest has taken me to Brazil, Italy, Japan, China, India, Malta, Prague and Australia to explore these practices with students and professional actors.

 - Professor of Theatre and Performance